GravityBreak/Summer-Day/README.md

 Example: `COMMAND|BGMONCE|propanenightmares`

 Plays background music from a .ogg or .mp3 in the "music" folder.
-This music play until it finishes, and then it won't loop.
+This music will play until it finishes, and then it won't loop.
 Auto-advances.

 ### soundFile